micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-13-rashi_en.md

 ### passuk 2
 <b>And he gives you an omen.</b> In the heavens, as it is said with Gideon, “Produce an omen for me,” and it is said, “Please, let the fleece be dry, etc.”
 <b>Or a miracle.</b> On earth.
 In spite of this, pay no heed to him. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>And should you ask, ‘Why has the Holy One, may He be blessed, empowered him to produce an omen’?
-“For Hachem your God is testing you.”
+“For Adonoy your God is testing you.”

 ### passuk 3